USDA Construction Loan to Buy Land | Requirements 2025

 How does a USDA construction loan work?

 USDA construction loans work by offering simplified financing through its Single-Family Housing Guaranteed Loan Program.
-So rather than obtaining separate loans to buy land and pay for construction costs, borrowers can use this single-close construction loan to pay for everything.
+So rather than obtaining two separate land and construction loans to buy land and pay for construction costs, borrowers can use this single-close construction loan to pay for everything.

 Verify your construction loan eligibility.
 Start here